ga-curriculum/data-governance-security-in-ai/microlesson-03/README.md

 **Task:**
 1. **Identify potential sources of bias** in the model’s training data and design.
-2. **Propose a fairness auditing strategy**, using XAI techniques and bias detection tools.
+2. **Design a fairness auditing strategy**, using XAI techniques and bias detection tools.
-3. **Develop a client briefing** on ethical AI implementation strategies.
+3. **Prepare a client briefing** on ethical AI implementation strategies.

 ---

 ## Key Takeaways
 - **AI bias can emerge from data, models, or user interactions**, leading to ethical concerns.
 - **Transparency & explainability** are crucial for building trust in AI.
-- **XAI tools and fairness audits** help detect and mitigate bias in AI models.
+- **XAI tools and fairness audits** help detecting and mitigating bias in AI models.
-- **Organizations must proactively assess and refine AI models** to ensure fairness and compliance.
+- **Organizations must proactively assess and refine AI models** ensuring fairness and compliance.